-If you would like to connect with other EAUC members interested in this area of sustainability, join the EAUC's Transport Community of Practice.
+Connect with other EAUC members interested in this area of sustainability, by joining the EAUC's Transport Community of Practice.
 This group is for EAUC members only.
-Find out more.

 Outstanding progress in reducing staff single person car commuter journeys from 40% to 16.5% has been achieved at Newcastle through consistent university wide effort over a decade

 Emily has been a pioneer for the University, carving a place for sustainability initiatives, generating University-wide interest & determinedly driving sustainability up the...

 The University of Strathclyde is committed to ensuring its students make a useful and positive contribution to social and environmental challenges, locally and globally

 Glasgow Caledonian University has set the wheels in motion for a project where bikes are transforming lives. reCYCLE has been recognised as contributing to a 2014 Games Legacy...

 E-Collegey was launched at Uxbridge College in 2012 to boost participation in green activities and encourage awareness of sustainability issues.

 The Winners' Brochure for the International Green Gown Awards 2014 which brings together the finalists and winners of these Awards which are growing globally.

 EAUC's Annual Report and summary from 2012 showing a year of work and achievement.